River & Rowing Museum

 In the Henley gallery visitors can see Victorian costumes as would have been worn to the Royal Regatta in the 19th century, a 2000-year-old hoard of Iron Age gold coins and the remains of the tree where Prince Rupert hung a parliamentarian during the Civil War.

-The John Piper gallery is devoted to one of the most popular and prolific British artists of the 20th century.
-This display examines Piper's extraordinary diversity of work, which covered painting, collage, drawing, stained glass, ceramics, tapestry, set design and textiles.
+The John Piper gallery and archive preserves and celebrates the career of one of the most popular and prolific British artists of the 20th century.
+The display examines Piper's extraordinary diversity of work, which covered painting, collage, drawing, stained glass, ceramics, tapestry, set design and textiles.